mongodb/docs-realm/docs-release-notes.md

 ## Flutter SDK

 - Landing Page: Add section for a selection of the SDK's example projects from the Example Projects page.
-- Realm Database/Model Data/Manage Realm Files/Encrypt a Realm: Add note that you cannot encrypt an existing unencrypted realm.
+- Realm Database/Model Data/Manage Realm Files/Encrypt a Realm: Add note that you must encrypt a realm on first open, or use ``writeCopy`` to create an encrypted realm.

 ## Kotlin SDK

 - Realm/Manage Realm Files/Encrypt a Realm: Add information on encryption for local and synced realms.
 - Connect to Atlas/Connect to App Services: Add information on encryption for app metadata.
-- Internal: Rename Kotlin Multiplatform Mobile (KMM) to Kotlin Multiplatform (KMP), as KMM is deprecated in Kotlin template app ``README.md``.
+- Internal: Rename Kotlin Multiplatform Mobile (KMM) to Kotlin Multiplatform (KMP) in Kotlin template app ``README.md``, as KMM is deprecated.

 ## .NET SDK